 Some Medicare Advantage plans will cover dentures.
 But when shopping for a Medicare Advantage plan, you should consider your potential dental needs in the future and ask what specific dental services the plan covers.

 Medicare Advantage plans are sold by private insurers that contract with Medicare.
 These plans are required by law to cover everything Original Medicare covers, but they may include additional benefits such as dental, vision and hearing services.

-About 63 percent of Medicare Advantage plans offered some type of dental coverage in 2017, according to a Reuters report.
+According to the Kaiser Family Foundation, 94% of Medicare Advantage plans offered some type of dental coverage in 2021.
+While 86% of those plans offer extensive benefits — dentures, oral surgery, fillings — 14% of them offer only preventive coverage — oral exams, cleanings and dental X-rays.
 Most cap how much they are willing to pay at around $1,000 to $1,500.

 - Dentures, crowns, bridges, implants and other prosthodontics

 - Dental diagnostic services